 There is no doubt that video is king when it comes to social media.
 Over the years, a move towards video has slowly crept up and now is in full effect.
 Video posts regularly attract more attention with higher numbers of engagement and interaction.
-With more attention on your posts, video creation is a no brainer for all content creators including those managing a social media strategy for hotels.
+With more focus on your posts, video creation is a no brainer for all content creators including those managing a social media strategy for hotels.

 Click the plus sign to add a project